 This isn’t great news for FinTech companies who rely on the dissatisfaction of consumers with traditional banking methods to coax them into trying new financial products.

-It means that you’re going to have to work especially hard to get their attention and keep them interested.
+It means that you're going to have to work especially hard to get their attention and keep them interested.
 Their customer experience will need to be great.

 You’ve also got to contend with the fact that there’s more competition than ever in the financial services space, thanks to a massive boost in FinTech investment over the past couple of years.